Reviews of recent THS meetings

 TITCHFIELD HISTORY SOCIETY

-Our Meetings take place on the third Tuesday of each month and the next is due on the 20th May at 7.30pm in the Malt Room at the Community Centre.
-This will be our Annual General Meeting which concludes our meeting season until 16th September.
+Our Meetings take place on the third Tuesday of each month and the next is due on the 17th December at 7.30pm in the Malt Room at the Community Centre.
+It features a talk about the drive roads around our village by George Watts.

 With nearly 200 pages and a smart blue cover of the Blue Book (Titchfield - An Ancient Parish) depicting Patsy Popely leading the Carnival procession, it will look impressive on your coffee table.
 There's a good variety of information inside as well; the river versus canal continues, surely there weren't fourteen pubs in the village but there was a very nasty incident at Chilling!